Mgeladze

+History

 Representatives of the family were of the noble title Aznauri.
-Family name comes from Guria region.
+The family has its origins in the Principality of Guria.
 Individual branches were also well represented in Abkhazia and Adjara.
-After Georgia became a part of the Russian Empire, the family name was added to the noble book of Guria, and its representatives got equal rights as the Russian nobility.
+After the annexation in 1801, Georgia became a part of the Russian Empire, the family name was added to the noble book of Guria, and its representatives got equal rights as the Russian nobility.